Grab a beer and relax, this might take a while…

 “A place with no agenda and no need for shoes…”

 I ended up spending over two months on the Nola.
 If the lodge gig was a dream, this was a dream within a dream, this was beyond heaven.
 We were just cruising the islands, surfing empty waves, diving sea caves, meeting new people from around the world, swimming with humpback whales, and pouring rum into freshly opened coconuts to wash down our freshly speared dinners.
-This was living, this was as good as it gets, better than the movies.
+This was living, this was as good as it gets.
 It’s funny how things happen the way they’re supposed to sometimes.
 One of my goals when I left home was to learn how to sail, and here I was on this sailboat bobbing around in the South Pacific, breathing in the trade winds.
-I felt like I was doing exactly what I was supposed to be doing, which is an amazing feeling.
+I felt like I was doing exactly what I was supposed to be doing at that time in my life.
 My sketchbooks were being filled with inspired thoughts and ramblings and a million interesting ideas to explore in my artwork.
 I was intrigued by the South Pacific Island decor, art and style.
 That primitive vibe has always attracted me.
 Like all aboriginal art, there seems to be a truth in it.
 It’s got a certain honesty that’s hard to find in the modern world.

-After my time ended on the Nola I crewed on a small French sailboat, over 1000 nautical miles back to New Zealand.
-This hellish 21 day ocean odyssey (which should have only taken 8-10 days) is a story for a different time!
+After my time ended on the Nola, I crewed on a small French sailboat, over 1000 nautical miles back to New Zealand.
+This hellish 21 day ocean odyssey (which should have only taken 8-10 days) is a campfire story for another time!
 Let’s just say it ended with me starting to plan a mutiny and NZ Customs having to tow us into Port.
-After hitch hiking back to my van, I picked up 2 best friends from the states and we spent a few more months exploring the “land of the long white cloud” before I headed to Australia.
+After hitch hiking across the North Island back to my van, I picked up 2 best friends from the states and we spent a few more months exploring the “land of the long white cloud” before I headed to Australia.

 Sydney has got to be one of the most beautiful cities in the world.
-I fell in love the second I got off the plane… mostly with the gorgeous women everywhere you look, but the city and beaches are nice too.
-There’s so many good vibes, and so much going on.
+I fell in love the second I got off the plane… mostly with the outgoing, fun, gorgeous women everywhere you look, but the city and beaches are nice too.
+So many good vibes.
 It’s seems like the country revolves around the ocean, around surfing, fishing, diving.
 The whole place just makes you want to be a surf bum and party, which is pretty much what I did.
 I eventually made my way up the East Coast and got stuck in Byron Bay for a while and could have easily stayed there forever.
-It was good to be in such an animated place after so much solitude and reflection.
-The waves were perfect, the water was warm.
+It felt good to be in such an animated place.
+The waves were fun, the water was warm.
 The kangaroos were delicious.

 After a month at home, a good friend and I hopped on a plane to Indonesia to continue the voyage I’d started.
 When we got to Bali, the first thing I thought was “Why the F*** did it take me 28 years to get here?!?”